On The Topology of Polygonal Meshes: Polygonal Meshes

 How does one check whether the assignments are consistent?
 The trick is to use the induced circulation direction on the edges of the face.
 Assume we have assigned a top side to a face and have defined an arrow that sticks out of the face with the correct top-side orientation.
 We can now impose an orientation on the edges and vertices of the face (as shown in the figure on the right).
 Usually, we orient the edges counter clockwise with respect to the top-side direction -- consistent with the right hand rule: stick your right thumb in the top-side direction, and the other fingers will curl in the circulation direction. \marginnote{ } \mesh is consistently oriented if every edge that is adjacent to two polygonal faces has opposite circulation direction with respect to these two faces (as shown in the figure on the right).
 Finally, \mesh is orientable if a consistent orientation \textit{can} be assigned.
 The procedure for testing orientability is to assign an arbitrary orientation to any vertex of \mesh and then recursively assign consistent orientations to its neighbours. \marginnote{ \itshape The highlighted edge has the same direction with respect to both faces.
 On a Möbius band this problem will always arise.} If at some point this fails because two adjacent faces have been assigned inconsistent orientations, we know that the mesh is not orientable.
 An example is shown in the figure on the right.

-Our procedure for setting the orientation of a face is extrinsic because it depends on choosing a direction in the embedding space.
+Our procedure for setting the orientation of a face is extrinsic because it depends on choosing a direction in the space into which it is immersed.
 However, the cyclic ordering of the edges of a face is an intrinsic property, and whether a consistent ordering of all faces can be achieved is likewise intrinsic.

 There are several famous examples of non-orientable surfaces such as the Möbius band and the Klein bottle, but in the following we will generally assume that the polygonal meshes we consider are orientable.
 Non-orientable surfaces are confusing in the context of the topology of polygonal meshes.
 It is relatively clear that a Möbius band is not homeomorphic to an annulus, so our strongest tool can distinguish this non-orientable surface from its closest orientable relative, but they have the same homotopy type, and the quantitative methods that we will discuss later cannot make this distinction: we get the same numbers for an annulus and a Möbius band.
 On the other hand, it is easy to detect that a surface is non-orientable.
 We simply have to assign consistent orientations to all its faces and realise that this is impossible.
 In fact, some polygonal mesh representations (in the computer science sense) cannot represent non-orientable meshes, and a seam will be introduced somewhere.